 The City of Fort Lauderdale is dedicated to providing essential community-based services to residents and visitors.
-Our Fire Rescue Department offers a variety of programs that fit together like pieces of a puzzle to create a comprehensive package of services that benefit our youth, protect our elderly and disabled, and assist families in times of need.
+Our Fire Rescue Department offers a variety of programs that fit together like pieces of a puzzle to create a comprehensive package of services that bring the community together, prepare for disaster, benefit our youth, protect our elderly and disabled, and assist families in times of need.

 Educating yourself and others about fire safety, ocean safety, injury prevention and disaster preparedness helps keep everyone safe.
 We encourage you and your family to participate in our educational programs.